Enrichment functions

 - External API integrations, like VirusTotal

-beta.oletools(input: Attachment) -> OleToolsOutput
+file.oletools(input: File) -> OleToolsOutput

 Oletools, developed by Philippe Lagadec, analyzes Microsoft OLE2 files such as Microsoft Office documents for malware and other suspicious indicators.

-Use beta.oletools
+Use file.oletools

 to analyze attachments for malware or suspicious indicators like VBA macros, remote OLE objects, encryption, and more.